lawren-ai/-LAPD-Crime-Data-Analysis-Visualization/README.md

 ## 🌆 2.
 Area with Highest Night Crime Frequency

-We defined night crimes as those occurring between **10:00 PM and 3:59 AM**.
-Filtering the dataset for those hours, we analyzed which areas were hotspots.
+I defined night crimes as those occurring between **10:00 PM and 3:59 AM**.
+Filtering the dataset for those hours, I analyzed which areas were hotspots.

 ### 🔍 Result